mr-wellick/stock-market/README.md

 # A stock market web app
-1. Query a single stock at a time.
+1. Query a single stock or crypto-coin at a time.
-2. Each stock will display a table with its data.
+2. Each query will display its corresponding table and line charts for daily or monthly prices.
-3. And each stock will have two line charts: percent change & adjusted prices over time.

 # Using the app
-1. You just need to supply a valid stock ticker: TSLA, KO, GOOGL, AAPL.
+1. Either supply a valid stock ticker: TSLA, KO, GOOGL.
+Or a valid crypto-coin: BTC, LTC, ETH.
-2. If an invalid stock ticker is entered, you will be shown: https://www.alphavantage.co/documentation/
+2. If an invalid entry is submitted, you will be shown the following url: https://www.alphavantage.co/documentation/.